🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 How to start planning a walk in tub for elderly parents

-It can feel overwhelming to shop for walk in tubs when you are also worrying about a parent’s health and safety.
-A simple planning process can help you move from “I don’t know where to start” to “we have a clear direction.”
+It can feel overwhelming to shop for walk in tubs when you are also worrying about a parent's health and comfort.
+A simple planning process can help you move from "I don't know where to start" to "we have a clear direction."

 • Step 1: Measure the current space.
 Note tub length, width, ceiling height and door widths leading to the bathroom.